orbitalhybridization/CS389_HW7/README.md

 `	sscanf(lines[i],"%u",&nums[i]);
 `
 which I tried to optimize by changing the %u for unsigned int to the SCNu32 macro for unsigned int_32 type from inttypes.h.
-This resulted in a run time of sscanf: *0.412s*, and the type specification didn't change it much.
+This resulted in a run time of *0.412s*, and the type specification didn't change it much.

 Looking into this almost six-fold increase in run time, sscanf, I found, is notoriously slow compared